-4-H Camp is held in June and early July at 4-H Memorial Camp at Allerton Park in Monticello, IL.
-Cost of the camp is approximately \$250.
+4-H Camp is generally held in June and early July at 4-H Memorial Camp at Allerton Park in Monticello, IL.
+Cost of the camp for 4-H'ers is approximately \$265.
 The five-day camping experience is designed for youth ages 8-15.
 Campers participate in hands-on projects, such as rocketry, conservation, cooking, performing arts, sports, and crafts.
-It also wouldn't be camp without hikes, campfires, rock climbing, boating, fishing or swimming!
+It also wouldn't be camp without hikes, campfires, rock climbing, boating, fishing, or swimming!